asnar00/zeta/zero.md

 ## literate code

-Programs in zero are written in a human-first markdown format.
-There are no comments; instead, all 'meta-information', such as specification, explanation, tutorials and tests, is defined using markdown text, next to the code it describes.
+Programs in zero are written as human-first markdown documents, like this one, containing text and code snippets.
+All 'meta-information', such as specification, explanation, tutorials and tests, is defined using markdown text, next to the code it describes.

-In the following document, all code examples are editable and runnable*, and are presented like this:
+In the following document, all code examples are presented like this:

     > (some code)
     => (expected result)

-(*when viewed in the `zerp` IDE)

 # ______________________________________________
 # layer 1